harvester/docs/docs/install/iso-install.md

 ![invalid-dimensions.png](/img/v1.2/install/invalid-dimensions.png)

-This is a known issue we are working on, and will be fixed in future releases.
+We are working on this known issue and planning a fix for a future release.
 You can try to use another GRUB entry to force it to use the resolution of `1024x768` when booting up.

 ![force-resolution.png](/img/v1.2/install/force-resolution.png)